AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Teams are unique by team name only.
     * Pros: Simpler implementation and uniqueness check.
     * Cons: Prevents reusing team names across different hackathons, which is restrictive.

-**Aspect: Storage of team membership:**

-* **Alternative 1 (current choice):** Store references to `Person` objects in the `Team`.
-    * Pros: Direct access to full person information.
-Easier to display team details.
-    * Cons: Need to handle cascading updates if a person is modified or deleted.

-* **Alternative 2:** Store only person IDs/indices in the team.
-    * Pros: Reduces coupling between `Team` and `Person`.
-Simpler to handle person updates.
-    * Cons: Requires additional lookups to retrieve full person information.
-More complex to display team details.

 ### List Teams feature